 by Jamey Ainsworth (Wednesday, September 8th, 2016)

 Six years ago at almost EXACTLY this time (1430) on the 8th of September my granddaughter ‘Dot’ and I found her step-father, my son-in-law dead by his own hand.
-He’s one of the 22 a day you hear about…he had issues…some I knew about…others I didn’t.
-That day is as clear today as it was six years ago…and it’s been the root of my recent depression.
+He’s one of the 22 a day you hear about.
+He had issues, some I knew about and others I didn’t.
+That day is as clear today as it was six years ago and it’s been the root of my recent depression.

 We started talking as he was upset by something he’d done the night before.
 It was weighing on his mind quite heavily.
 I told him what I thought of the situation.
 I further told him that I loved him and was proud of the progress he’d made recently.
 He was really getting his life in order or so it seemed.